luk036/ellipsoid-method/ell-review.md

 ### Algorithm

-The oracle only needs to determine:
+The oracle is tasked with determining:

 - If $f_j(x_0, q) > 0$ for some $j$ and $q = q_0$, then
 - the cut $(g, \beta)$ = $(\partial f_j(x_0, q_0), f_j(x_0, q_0))$